srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 ---

+## 📚 For Newcomers to Azure Stamps Pattern Deployment

+**What is the Azure Stamps Pattern?**
+> Imagine deploying a network of identical, secure “application factories” (CELLs) worldwide.
+Each can serve many customers (shared) or VIPs (dedicated), all managed with zero-trust security and automated scaling.
+This guide helps you set up, customize, and validate your own global, multi-tenant Azure platform.

+**Why use this pattern?**
+> - **Predictable scaling:** Add more “factories” as you grow
+> - **Isolation:** Issues in one CELL don’t affect others
+> - **Global reach:** Serve users from the nearest location
+> - **Compliance:** Built-in security and governance

+---

 ## 🆕 New Developer Onboarding: Docs Health Check

 Before opening your first PR, run the Markdown link checker locally to ensure there are no broken links: